An explicit class of Lagrangian surfaces: The degree 3 cover

-once we notice that it is always possible to choose the origin of \(B\) so that \((-1)^{*}_BL_B \simeq L_B\).\\ Finally, to prove the third point of the statement, we notice, first of all, that the number of base points is finite and, in fact, they are at most \(9\).
+once we notice that it is always possible to choose the origin of \(B\) so that \((-1)^{*}_BL_B \simeq L_B\).\\ Finally, to prove the third point of the statement, we notice that the number of base points is finite and, in fact, they are at most \(9\).
 Indeed, \(c_2(L \otimes \cI) =L_A^2-c_2(F)= 9\) and, because

 and \(\mbox{dim}_{\bC} \cO_{A,p}/\cI_p \geq 1\) for each \(p\), then \(Z(\cI)\) cannot have more than \(9\) points.
 Since the base locus of \(\varphi\) has at most \(9\) points and is invariant with respect to the action of \(K(L_B)\), it must be a translate of \(K(L_B)\).
 But, by \((-1)^{*}_BL_B \simeq L_B\) and the fact that there is an odd number of base points, the base locus must contain at least one \(2-\)torsion point. \end{proof}